franeklubi/rustic/README.md

 function fallible(): Result<number, string> {
 	const zeroToTen: number = Math.random() * 10;

-	if (zeroToTen < 5) {
+	// Using Err and Ok helper as a shorthand to produce Result if (zeroToTen < 5) {
 		return Err("Lower than 5");
 	} else {